 - Are not currently charged or serving a sentence for any other criminal offenses

-- Didn’t commit any probation violations (although, you may still qualify even if you did)
+- Didn’t commit any probation violations (although you may still qualify even if you did)

 If you aren’t eligible because you served state prison time or because your offense was a sex crime, you may still qualify for a certificate of rehabilitation.

 Having a probation violation doesn’t necessarily mean you can’t get an expungement.
 It just means we will have to take the extra step of justifying why an expungement would benefit your family and yourself.
-The court will consider this and several other factors in deciding whether to grant the expungement anyway.

-Can I Get an Expungement Even If My Conviction Was a Felony?
+Can I Get an Expungement Even if My Conviction was a Felony?

 Yes, depending on what the felony was.
 In general, the rule is that a crime can potentially be expunged as long as you didn’t serve time in state prison (county jail is okay).
 In the past, this prevented felons from getting an expungement because most felonies carried prison sentences.